twang1995/UECC-IM/README.md

 # UECC-IM
-the code about UECC-IM, matlab version
+The code about UECC-IM, matlab version